Michelle DiEmanuele: Awards and recognitions

 In 2020, she was appointed to the Order of Ontario, as a member of the advisory council.

 In 2023, she was bestowed with an honorary Doctor of Laws (Hon.
 LL.D.) from the Faculty of Community Services at the Toronto Metropolitan University for her dedication to public service, community building and transformative leadership.

 In March 2025, she was awarded Kings Charles III's Coronation Medal for significant public service contributions to Ontario and Canada.

-Media Coverage
+Media coverage

 In 2013, under DiEmanuele leadership, the Trillium Health Partners radiology review was launched.
 This was a medical quality assurance investigation triggered by diagnostic errors made by radiologist Dr. Ivo "Ivan" Slezic at Trillium Health Partners hospitals.

 In April 2013, a new quality assurance program identified interpretive errors in Slezic's work, including missed cancer diagnoses on CT scans.
 The hospital subsequently reviewed 3,500 CT scans and mammograms performed by Slezic between April 2012 and March 2013 at Mississauga Hospital and Queensway Health Centre.
 The review, conducted by over 20 radiologists led by an external expert, identified at least one case where delayed cancer diagnosis resulted in disease progression from an earlier to advanced stage, affecting patient treatment options.

-In December 2021, a group of doctors working at Trillium Health Partners, a Toronto-based hospital, submitted a letter to the Ontario Ministry of Health alleging that they were "targets of the abusive and unprofessional behaviour of the hospital administration."

-Among other allegations, the physicians stated that “the hospital is abusing its administrative power, obstructing the course of justice, violating the common law and... breaching the principles of fundamental justice which are protected under section 7 of the Charter of Rights and Freedoms.”
-The physicians also stated that there were “several instances wherein Hospital Administration has obstructed the course of justice by interfering with, what is supposed to be, neutral, unbiased and transparent investigations within the hospital.”
-Although DiEmanuele was not named in the letter, she served as the hospital's President and CEO at the time when the incidents were alleged to occur.
-While an inspector appointed by the Ministry of Health was unable to substantiate the allegations, he noted he did not receive sufficient information to properly investigate many of the claims, which he indicated was due to fear of reprisals and non-disclosure agreements among the physicians involved.